What Does the Ratio On Your Compressor Really Do?

 Let’s plug those numbers into the equation:

-The highest peaks of the kick drum that are reaching +4dB before are now only reaching -17dB!
+The highest peaks of the kick drum that reached +4dB before are now only reaching -17dB!
 That 24dB dynamic range we had from -20dB to +4dB has been reduced to 3dB.
 Talk about over-compression!

 Even though these formulas don’t have much to do with how you compress – since it’s an artistic process that relies more on ears than mathematics – it does serve a purpose in explaining the underlying principle of the how a compressor works.